longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 ### Replacing `backendStoreDriver` with `dataEngine`

- The attribute `backendStoreDriver` within the parameters of StorageClass and Longhorn resources, including `volume`, `engine` and `replica`, has been replaced with `dataEngine`.
-Please remove existing StorageClass for v2 volume and recreate them utilizing the updated attribute.
+The attribute `backendStoreDriver`, which is defined in the parameters of StorageClasses and other Longhorn resources (for example, volumes, engines, and replicas), has been replaced with `dataEngine`.
+You must remove the existing StorageClasses for V2 volumes and create new ones that use `dataEngine`.